vmurashev365/smart-md-demo/docs/bdd-profiles.md

 BASE_URL=http://localhost:3000 npm run test:fast
 ```

-### ⚠️ ВАЖНО: Cloudflare Warning
+### ⚠️ ВАЖНО: Production Warning

 ```
 ╔═══════════════════════════════════════════════════════╗
-║  ⚠️  WARNING: Fast profile bypasses Cloudflare!      ║
+║  ⚠️  WARNING: Fast profile NOT production-safe!      ║
 ║                                                       ║
-║  This WILL trigger bot detection on smart.md         ║
+║  This MAY be unstable on smart.md production.        ║
-║  production.
-Use ONLY for:                           ║
+║  Use ONLY for:                                       ║
 ║                                                       ║
 ║  ✅ localhost development                            ║
 ║  ✅ staging environments                             ║
 ║  ✅ internal networks                                ║
-║  ✅ non-Cloudflare protected sites                   ║
+║  ✅ development iterations                           ║
 ║                                                       ║
-║  ❌ DO NOT USE on production smart.md               ║
+║  ❌ DO NOT USE for production validation            ║
 ╚═══════════════════════════════════════════════════════╝
 ```